mashingan/notes-asmtutor/readme.md

 for the local reference or [The Html version][rbil-html] to avoid downloading the lists.

+There are several lessons missing for Win16 and the latest implemented only to lesson 18 which dividing the FizzBuzz.
+Since Win16 Dos doesn't support the pre-emptive multitasking, creating thread and/or spawning the new process very likely it can't be done, if not impossible.
+Hence this will not adapted further.

 ## Lessons' content

 1. Lesson 01: Printing the constant string to the stdout.